Thalavaimanikandan/Event-Management-HTML-Project/README.md

 # HTML Project Tutorial - Event Page, Tables, and Forms

 Welcome to the HTML Project Tutorial repository!
-This repository contains the starter and final code for two complete projects that will be covered in a YouTube tutorial series.
-The tutorial series aims to provide comprehensive knowledge about HTML and guide you through building two exciting projects: an Event Page and a project focused on Tables and Forms.
+This repository contains the starter and final code for two complete projects that will be covered in a github.
+The tutorial aims to provide comprehensive knowledge about HTML and guide you through building two exciting projects: an Event Page and a project focused on Tables and Forms.

 ## Project 1: Event Page